-- I Click on Add, a new line will appear at the top of the table. - Select the arrow to the right of the field.
-A drop-down menu will display the list of existing groups.
+- Click the Add button.
+A new line will appear at the top of the table. - Select the arrow to the right of the field.
+A drop-down menu will display the list of existing groups. - 3.
 Click on the group of your choice.
 It will be added to your table.